-- Investment into a portfolio of companies that contribute to Contributing Companies and SDGs, including, but not limited to, Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities. - 2.
+- Investment into a concentrated portfolio of companies that actively contribute to the transition to a more circular global economy, based on the principles of designing out waste and pollution, keeping products and materials in use and regenerating natural systems. - 2.
 The identification and analysis of a company's environmental and social factors, including corporate governance practices which form an integral part of the investment decision making process. - 3.
-Consideration of lower carbon intensity investments compared to the 100% MSCI AC World Index TRI, the ("Reference Benchmark"). - 4.
-Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles are
+Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises

-- identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded. - Excluding activities covered by HSBC Asset Management's Responsible Investment Policies (the "HSBC Excluded Activities") and the Paris-aligned Benchmark exclusions (the "PAB Excluded Activities") (together referred to as the "Excluded Activities") as listed below.
+("OECD") principles.
+Where instances of potential violations of UNGC principles are identified, companies will be subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.

+4. Excluding activities covered by HSBC Asset Management's Responsible Investment Policies (the "HSBC Excluded Activities") and the Paris-aligned Benchmark exclusions (the "PAB Excluded Activities") (together referred to as the "Excluded Activities") as listed below.

-The attainment of the sustainable investment objective is measured using the sustainability indicators below, some of which are measured against the Reference Benchmark for the subfund.
+The attainment of the sustainable investment objective is measured using the sustainability indicators below, some of which are measured against the MSCI AC World Net, as the "Reference Benchmark" for the sub-fund.
 However, this benchmark has not been designated for the purpose of achieving the sustainable investment objective promoted by the sub-fund.